jrotolo/Tiger-Compiler/README.md

 ```bash
 ./diff all
 ```
+##### Prog2

+More to come...

 ### Help

-If things go wrong make sure your .profile and .env files are setup correctly.
+If things go wrong make sure your .profile and .env files are setup correctly and have been sourced.
 Also, make sure your directory structure is setup correctly.